-The keywords memory, cores, disk, preemptable and checkpoint are reserved keyword arguments that if specified will be used to determine the resources required for the job, as toil.job.Job. init().
+The keywords memory, cores, disk, accelerators', ''preemptible and checkpoint are reserved keyword arguments that if specified will be used to determine the resources required for the job, as $toil.job.Job.init$ ().
 If they are keyword arguments to the function they will be extracted from the function definition, but may be overridden by the user (as you would expect).

+'''

 run (fileStore)

+'''